SamRoberts/fuzzy/README.md

 - Think about how to reduce memory usage.
 How many cells in early rows in table will never be visited by any of the optimal traversals we are tracking from later rows?
-- Evaluate cost of parsing pattern vs. cost of using pattern to parse text.
-  Do we need to optimize parsing the pattern?
-- Can we support generic monadic parsing rather than just regex inspired pattern?  will require both effiency and a more dynamic replacement for tables
+- Can we support generic monadic parsing rather than just regex inspired pattern?
+Will require both effiency and a more dynamic replacement for tables
-- Support for pluggable visualisation mechanisms, possibly only on inefficient algorithm.
+- Support for optional reporting of lots of intermediate state in yaml output, and visualisation mechanisms for that output.
+Can we stream output?
 - Think about parallelisation.
-If we had no kleene stars, we could potentially process all elements in pattern in parallel, as long as we process from (end,end) to (start,start) in a "diagonaal-breadth-first" pattern.
+If we had no kleene stars, we could potentially process all elements in pattern in parallel, as long as we process from (end,end) to (start,start) in a "diagonal-breadth-first" pattern.
 This would require elements on the diagonal to be computed in lock-step and elements at step N to be available to computations at step N+1.
 Not sure how badly the precence of kleene stars in pattern interferes with this?